 7 Signs You're a Free Spirit

-A free spirit is a person with a type of personality that has reached a certain level of maturity and psychological ability based on self-sufficiency and security.
+A free spirit is a person with a personality that has reached a certain level of maturity and psychological ability based on self-sufficiency and security.

 It’s not easy to reach this peak of personal growth.

-In addition, it has to do with a dimension that would fit in well into the hierarchy of needs that Abraham Maslow introduced in 1943 in his article “A Theory of Human Motivation.”
+Understanding this type of person also requires understanding a dimension of the hierarchy of needs that Abraham Maslow introduced in 1943 in his article “A Theory of Human Motivation.”